 Practising good hygiene

-- washing your hands regularly for 20 to 30 seconds
+- wash your hands regularly for 20 to 30 seconds

-- using a hand sanitiser with at least 60% alcohol if soap and water is not available
+- use hand sanitiser with at least 60% alcohol if soap and water is not available

-- using soap and water if your hands are visibly dirty
+- use soap and water if your hands are visibly dirty

-- when you cough and sneeze, cover your mouth and nose when coughing and sneezing with a tissue or coughing into your elbow
+- when you cough and sneeze, cover your mouth and nose with a tissue or cough into your elbow

-- disposing of used tissues into a bin immediately and washing your hands afterwards
+- throw used tissues into a bin immediately and wash your hands.

 Physical (social) distancing